Tefifon: Technical details

 The larger cartridge also had several differences from the smaller units.
 It featured a spring to assist in removing the tape for playback, and a plastic cover over the tape to protect it.
 The cartridges also have a cardboard protective case.

-Playback

-A Tefifon cartridge would be inserted into the machine, with the reader tape around the turning knob.
-The machine would be then started.
-The tape would be read with a stylus, which moved across the grooves, in a manner similar to a record.
+A Tefifon cartridge would be inserted into the machine, with the reader tape around the capstan.
+The machine would then be started.
+The tape would be read with a stylus, which moved across the grooves, in a manner similar to a phonograph record.
 However, the tape would be stored in a cartridge, like later magnetic tape systems.
 While there was no way of moving to a specific track, the stylus could be moved to a variety of positions on the tape.